๐Ÿ”” Pennsylvania Eviction Notice Laws

 ๐Ÿ“ Pennsylvania Eviction Notice Types

 Pennsylvania’s Landlord and Tenant Act of 1951 (68 P.S. ยง 250.101 et seq.) governs residential evictions.
-The notice requirements differ based on the reason for eviction and the length of the lease term.
-Understanding which notice applies to your situation is critical โ€” using the wrong notice will result in dismissal of your case.
+Notice requirements differ based on the reason for eviction and the length of the lease.
+Using the wrong notice will result in case dismissal.

 ๐Ÿ’ต

-10-Day Notice to Quit (Non-Payment of Rent)
+10-Day Notice to Quit (Non-Payment)

 68 P.S. ยง 250.501

-โฐ 10 Days
+โฐ 10 Days โ€” Any Lease Length

 • โœ… Must be in writing